asotiras/HYDRA/README.txt

 hydra -i test.csv -o . -z test_covar.csv -k 3 -f 3

 This runs a HYDRA experiment which may take a few minutes.
-The test case contains a subset of a functional MRI study dataset by T. Satterwaithe comprising 100 subjects and their functional ROI's.
+The test case contains a subset of a functional MRI study dataset by T. Satterthwaite comprising 100 subjects and their functional ROI's.
 The output is the clustering labels of the input subjects (only patients are clustered) at varying clustering levels.
 Also, the clustering stability at varying levels is output to show the rationale for choosing the clustering level.

 -----------------
  Test Verification